tomjepsoncreative/beta/coaching.md

 ## What would you like to do next?

-### A brief consultation
-If you aren't sure if coaching is for you or you'd like to find out a little more before committing, book a call with me.
-We'll have a quick chat and gear you up for taking the next step!

-Call duration: 15-30mins
-Cost: £0

 ### One-off coaching sessions
 You can book a one-off coaching session with me.
 We'll spend an hour together on Zoom talking about the things that matter to you and find best track for you to take action, now.